International roaming: How to save when you travel

 This is the most expensive option, and one we would only recommend under dire circumstances, or if someone else (like your boss) is paying.

-If you're not with a major carrier like Telstra or Optus, you'll need to double-check they offer roaming, and you'll also need to confirm if your country is covered.
+If you're not with a major carrier like Telstra or Optus, you'll need to double-check they offer roaming, and you'll also need to confirm if the country you're travelling to is covered.

 Checklist for international roaming:

-Check the call and data rates.
-This can vary wildly, starting at $1/MB, with some carriers charging $3/MB.
+• Check call and data rates.
+This can vary wildly, with some carriers charging up to $3 per MB for data and $5 per minute for calls.

 Option 2: Travel add-on packs

-If you're only going on a short trip for a few days or want to keep your Aussie phone number while you're away, then a travel pack is the best bet.
-These packs differ depending on the provider, but usually come with a set amount of call and data inclusions for selected countries.
+If you're going on a short trip and want to keep your Aussie phone number, a travel add-on is your best bet.
+These packs come with a set amount of call and data inclusions for selected countries.

-Any usage outside of these countries will be charged at standard roaming rates though, so it's good to double check that the places you're going to are covered.
+Any usage outside of these countries will be charged at standard roaming rates, so make sure your destinations are covered.

 The big 3 Australian telcos have roaming packs with varying generosity:

-If you go over your allocated data amount, additional data will cost you $10/GB.
+If you go over your allocated data amount, you have the option to pay $10 for an extra 2 GB.

 • Argentina